-Adventists believe in creation because the first words of the Bible, in the first chapter of Genesis tells us that “in the beginning, God created the heavens and the earth” (Genesis 1:1, NKJV).
+Adventists believe in Creation because the first words of the Bible tell us that “in the beginning, God created the heavens and the earth” (Genesis 1:1, NKJV).

-For Adventists, the reason there is “something rather than nothing” is because God created everything that exists.
+For Adventists, the reason is that God created everything.

-It’s true that there are many people who have a hard time grasping the idea of God.
-And who have alternative explanations for the origin of the universe and all that is in it.
+But many people have a hard time grasping the idea of God and have alternative explanations for the origin of the universe and all that is in it.

-For example, the famous Greek philosopher, Aristotle (368 BC-348 BC), believed that the world has always existed.
+For example, the famous Greek philosopher, Aristotle (368–348 bc), believed the world had always existed.

-On the other hand we’ve got the Big Bang Theory, which presents the idea that the universe had a beginning.
+On the other hand, the Big Bang Theory says the universe had a beginning.
 That there is a point when the universe came into existence.

-Then there is one scientist who has argued that the universe arose from absolutely nothing.
-He’s come to the conclusion that “nothing is the foundation of everything” (Atkins, Peter.
-Conjuring of the Universe: The Origins of the Laws of Nature, p.
-28).
+One scientist has even argued that the universe arose from absolutely nothing.
+He concluded that “nothing is the foundation of everything.”1

 This means He has always existed.
-There is no stated time when He assumed a state of existence.
+There is no stated time when He came into existence.

 In trying to help us wrap our minds around this concept, the Psalmist puts it this way:

-God is not just one thing among others in the creation.
+God is not just one entity among others in the created world.

-He exists above, beyond, and outside of the creation, a category that is uniquely His alone.
-And one that finite, created beings, like ourselves, will naturally have a hard time grasping.
+He exists above, beyond, and outside of creation, a category that is uniquely His alone.
+And one that finite, created beings, like ourselves, have a hard time grasping.

-People ask this question because they are used to everything else they know of as having a source or a known origin.
+People ask about the origin of God because they are used to everything else having a source or a known origin.
 That makes sense because every day of our lives, we encounter finite, created things.

-God does not have a source.
-God does not have an origin.
-God has always existed and always will.
+He doesn’t have a source.
+He doesn’t have an origin.
+He has always existed and always will.

 That’s why Job declared: